 Having your own pool gives you the opportunity to relax after a long day or invite all the neighbors for a pool party.
 However, if you don’t choose the right kind of filter sand for your pool, you run the risk of water that’s less than sparkling clean.

-In this article, I’ll tell you what you need to look for when buying pool filter sand and give you a few quality brands to choose from.
-As someone who has had years of pool management experience (I manage my own backyard pool, too!), I know a lot about what makes the best pool filter sand.
+As someone who has had years of pool management experience (I manage my backyard pool, too!), I know a lot about what makes the best pool filter sand.
 Let’s dive in and start looking at the top picks.

 1. FairmountSantrol AquaQuartz